X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Discussion

-Further insights into the origin of the soft X-ray excess in this region remain challenging to obtain, as evidenced by the fact that only the WHIM fraction shows a strong correlation with the excess (see Fig.~\ref{fig:properties_R123}).
-This is due to complicated physical processes in cluster peripheries that are induced by both diffuse material collapsing towards filaments, and gas shock processes triggered by substructures.
-In details, \cite{Rost2021} have studied the complex velocity field of gas in this regions, showing that gas preferentially enters the cluster as part of filaments, and leaves the cluster outside filaments \citep[see also][]{Rost2024}.
-Additionally, the main gas accretion shock in the clusters is expected in this radial regions, e.g. near $1.5 \times r_{200}$, according to \cite{Arthur2019}.
-Similarly, \cite{Vurm2023} have also found a formation of gas shock where filaments connected the hot atmosphere of clusters in C-EAGLE simulation. \cite{Power2020} demonstrated that baryonic physics models on simulations converge on when and where shocks occur, but differing strength of shocks.
-Moreover, \cite{Lebeau2024} discussed the distinction between gas and dark matter splashback radius, arguing that the detection of the splashback radius from pressure profiles could be more related to an accretion shock.
-In this line, \cite{churazov2023b} have studied the complex geometry of the accretion shock in this region around Coma cluster.
-This transition from HOT-to-WARM gas contains a complex mixture of infalling and outflowing gas, including potential “backsplash” gas \citep{gouin2022,Kotecha2022}, complicating the study of this peripheral region.
+Further insights into the origin of the soft X-ray excess in this region remain challenging, as evidenced by the fact that only the WHIM fraction shows a strong correlation with the excess (see Fig.~\ref{fig:properties_R123}).
+This is due to complicated physical processes in the cluster peripheries that are induced by diffuse material that collapses toward filaments and gas-shock processes triggered by substructures. \cite{Rost2021} have studied the complex velocity field of gas in this regions in detail and showed that gas preferentially enters the cluster as part of a filament and leaves the cluster outside filaments \citep[see also][]{Rost2024}.
+Additionally, the main gas-accretion shock in the clusters is expected in this radial regions, for instance, near $1.5 \times r_{200}$, according to \cite{Arthur2019}.
+Similarly, \cite{Vurm2023} have also found the formation of a gas shock where filaments were connected the hot atmosphere of clusters in the C-EAGLE simulation. \cite{Power2020} demonstrated that baryonic physics models of simulations converge on the time and location of shocks, but differ in the shock strength.
+Moreover, \cite{Lebeau2024} discussed the distinction between gas and the dark matter splashback radius and argued that the detection of the splashback radius in pressure profiles might be more related to an accretion shock.
+In this line, \cite{churazov2023b} have studied the complex geometry of the accretion shock in this region around the Coma cluster.
+This transition from HOT-to-WARM gas contains a complex mixture of infalling and outflowing gas, including potential backsplash gas \citep{gouin2022,Kotecha2022}.
+This complicates the study of this peripheral region.